Increase 3 times your chances of landing an offer Register ×

 Nobody cares about your opinions...

 On a slightly harsh-sounding note, interview is also not the time to show how forward-thinking or individualistic you are.
 Maybe you're a cool dude Californian-type and think that in future everyone will only wear flip-flops and basketball shorts to the office.
-Maybe (probably) you're right, but if you turn up without a tie or because you think they're old fashioned, you won't get the job.
-Similarly, if you read too many fora and think a man is never really dressed until he's wearing a pocket square, leave it at home for the day if you want to actually have the salary to buy all that silk.
+Maybe (probably) you're right, but chances are, if you turn up without a tie or because you think they're old-fashioned, you won't get the job.
+At the other end of the stick, if you read too many fora and think a man is never really dressed until he's wearing a pocket square, leave it at home for the day if you want to actually have the salary to buy all that silk.

 Don't spend a fortune

-It is important to realise that appropriate does not entail expensive.
-All things being equal, a guy in a $100 basic navy suit and a $25 white shirt is going to get hired over someone else in some skin tight, light grey, checked "fashion" suit that cost him $2000.
+It is important to realise that appropriate does not mean expensive.
+All things being equal, a guy in a $100 basic navy suit and a $25 white shirt is going to get hired over someone else in some skin-tight, light grey, checked "fashion" suit that cost him $2000+.

 Bearing

-This is a little outside the strict mandate of this article and will overlap with considerations around fit interviews, but (as social psychologists will testify) the way you carry yourself can have just as profound an impact on how we are perceived as how you dress.
+This is a little outside the strict mandate of this article and will overlap with considerations around fit interviews, but (as social psychologists will attest) the way you carry yourself can have just as profound an impact on how you are perceived as how you dress.

-Generally, you should aim for an upright, cheery, bright, open and interested demeanour.
-Avoid going too far and coming off as cocky or imperious.
+Generally, you should aim for an upright, cheery, bright, open and interested demeanour - though avoid going too far and coming off as cocky or imperious.

 We won't try and dispense advice on how to fix your dysfunctional posture, but do pay some attention to how you are holding yourself and how this will be perceived by others.
 Try to stand and sit up straight and to keep your shoulders from crunching up as you get nervous.

-Pay some attention to how you are sitting if you are waiting to be collected for interview.
+Pay some attention to how you are sitting when you are waiting to be collected for interview.
 Don't slump in your chair and certainly don't sit with your legs spread.
-When your interviewer approaches, stand up to firmly (not crushingly!) shake their hand, making eye contact.
+When your interviewer approaches, stand up to firmly (not crushingly!) shake their hand, making eye contact and smiling.

 Hygiene